 Use a “two-way talk” baby monitor and firmly say, “NO” if you see your little one beginning to crawl out of the crib.

-Please know: Crib tents are not a safe option for keeping your child in a crib.
+Safety Tip: Crib tents are not a safe option for keeping your child in a crib.

 Some little ones never crawl out of the crib, but they do eventually want to sleep in a more adult-style bed.
 Your toddler may have seen a friend or sibling with a toddler bed, or she may have just decided the crib feels like a baby bed.
 When she asks, it’s time to start thinking about the transition.
 We don’t typically see this until at least 3 years old.

 3. Your child is simply too big for the crib.anchor